KaleChip24/MakeItSo/README.md

 #### PostMVP

 - Drop down option for 'Search by name'
-- Submit button stylized to look like LEGO brick
+- Add default picture that sits in the body until you search
 - Create a favoites list
-- Use second API to populate instructional PDF of builds
+- Use second API to populate alternative builds from other websites

 ## Project Schedule